UPDATE: As of

 Every single piece of software I have ever tried fails in at least one of the above.
 I currently use SpiderOak, which is everything except open-source, so that fails too.

-Using Attic is very easy.
+Using Borg is very easy.
 The quick start guide details all the usage instructions, so I won’t replicate them here, but the quick rundown is that you initialize a repository on a server (local or remote) and then start creating archives.
-Since Attic is deduplicated, it will only transfer files that don’t exist in the repo, saving you time and money.
+Since Borg is deduplicated, it will only transfer files that don’t exist in the repo, saving you time and money.